JonathanAung/Active-Directory-Project-HomeLab-/README.md

  ### [YouTube Guide](https://www.youtube.com/watch?v=5OessbOgyEo&list=PLG6KGSNK4PuBWmX9NykU0wnWamjxdKhDJ&index=13)

 <h2>Description</h2>
 In this project, I’m setting up an Active Directory home lab with Splunk, Kali Linux, and Atomic Red Team.
-I'll try to simulate how a domain environment works, how to feed events into a SIEM, and generate telemetry from real-world attacks to help me get familiar with them for future jobs.
+I'll try to simulate how a domain environment works, how to feed events into a SIEM, and generate telemetry from real-world attacks to help me get familiar with them for future projects/jobs.
 <br />
 <p align="center">
 Diagram of Project: <br/>